Dominican Republic at the 2023 Pan American Games

-Dominican Republic is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
+Dominican Republic competed at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This was Dominican Republic's 18th appearance at the Pan American Games, having competed at every edition of the Games except 1963.

+Water skier Robert Pigozzi and equestrian Yvonne Losos de Muñiz were the country's flagbearers during the opening ceremony.
+Meanwhile, track athlete José González and karateka Pamela Rodríguez were the country's flagbearers during the closing ceremony.

+Medalists

+The following Dominican Republic competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.